whimiscott4/whimiscott4/README.md

 TI: FORSAKEN FANS.

-TI: DW FANS.,
+TI OR IWEC: DW FANS.,

-TI:  FANS OF VIVIZEPOP'S CREATIONS.
+TI AND IWEC:  FANS OF VIVIZEPOP'S CREATIONS.
 TI:  FANS OF KKHTA.

-TI:  18+ OR 20+
+TI AND IWEC :  18+ OR 20+

 TI: MIKUTETO ENJOYERS.